guilhermetavares/restkiss/docs/tutorial.rst

 Wait, what?!!
 But we added our new methods & everything!

-The reason you get unauthorized is that by default, **only GET** requests are allowed by Restless.
+The reason you get unauthorized is that by default, **only GET** requests are allowed by Restkiss.
 It's the only sane/safe default to have & it's very easy to fix.

 Error Handling
 ==============

-By default, Restless tries to serialize any exceptions that may be encountered.
+By default, Restkiss tries to serialize any exceptions that may be encountered.
 What gets serialized depends on two methods: ``Resource.is_debug()`` & ``Resource.bubble_exceptions()``.